Plachtaa/VALL-E-X/README.md

 ---

-Let your imagination run wild with VALL-E X, and enjoy the fantastic world of multilingual text-to-speech synthesis and voice cloning! 🌈 🎶

 Have questions or need assistance?
-Feel free to open an issue or join our community (not set yet lol)
+Feel free to [open an issue](https://github.com/Plachtaa/VALL-E-X/issues/new) or join our [Discord](https://discord.gg/qCBRmAnTxg)

 Happy voice cloning! 🎤